 - Whether the employer is likely to prevail on the merits of the case at trial.
 To demonstrate likelihood of success on the merits, it is not necessary for an employer to prove its entire case when requesting the injunction. - Whether the employer has suffered (or will suffer) irreparable harm.
 This typically means harm that cannot be remedied through the payment of monetary damages.
 In at least one state, violation of an enforceable non-compete creates a presumption of irreparable injury to the employer (Fla.
-Stat. § 542.335(1)(j)). - Whether the harm faced by the employer outweighs the harm the employee may suffer if an injunction is issued. - If the public's interest will be adversely affected by the injunction (for example, whether competition will be unduly stifled by issuance of the injunction).
+Stat. § 542.335(1)(j)).
+Conversely, the Seventh Circuit has held that there is no irreparable harm where an employer can "reasonably estimate the value of its lost profits" (DM Trans, LLC v.
+Scott, 38 F.4th 608, 619 (7th Cir.
+2022) (affirming denial of injunctive relief)). - Whether the harm faced by the employer outweighs the harm the employee may suffer if an injunction is issued.

+If the public's interest will be adversely affected by the injunction (for example, whether competition will be unduly stifled by issuance of the injunction).